olson-sean-k/gaudium/README.md

 | Wayland     | Linux             | Planned     |
 | WASM        | n/a               | Planned     |

+Gaudium is comprised of multiple crates.
+The `gaudium-core` crate provides the abstraction layer and core constructs.
+Various `gaudium-platform-*` crates provide implementations for platforms.
+Finally, the `gaudium` crate is an optional facade that automatically chooses a suitable platform implementation and re-exports types with bindings to that platform and common extension traits.

+Note that _platforms_ do not always map one-to-one to _targets_ or _operating systems_.
+Platform crates may be viable on more than one target or operating system.
+An implementation is choosen by depending on a viable platform crate and binding its API with `gaudium-core`.

-Platform-specific features are exposed by extension traits in the `platform` module.
-For example, using the `platform::windows::WindowExt` trait, coordinates on a display can be transformed to a window's local coordinate system and child windows can be created within a parent window.
+Platform-specific features are exposed by extension traits in the `platform` module of `gaudium` or directly from platform crates.
+For example, by using the `platform::WindowExt` trait from `gaudium` on Windows, coordinates on a display can be transformed to a window's local coordinate system and child windows can be created within a parent window.